-This post first appeared on the AiR member site, on our Sanctuary Blog.
+This post first appeared on the Allies in Recovery member site, on our Sanctuary Blog.

 At Allies in Recovery, one of our goals is to teach you how to better communicate with your loved one, while also caring for yourself in the process.
 This balancing act isn’t easy.

 When your loved one is abusing alcohol or drugs, engaging in dangerous activities, or making life decisions you dislike, the natural impulse is to try and change your loved one’s behavior through sheer willpower, whether through arguing, sarcasm, passive-aggressive behavior, or other means.
-But as AiR’s online program teaches, you cannot change other people.
+But as Allies in Recovery’s online program teaches, you cannot change other people.
 You can only change yourself.

 As you know first-hand, arguing and threatening doesn’t help.